0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 1. Open your terminal and create a new directory to store the Miden client.

     ```sh
-    mkdir miden-client-2
+    mkdir miden-client
-    cd miden-client-2
+    cd miden-client
     ```

 2. Build and install the client using cargo:

       ```shell
       cargo install miden-client --features testing,concurrent
       ```

-   You can now use the `miden-client` command.
+      You can now use the `miden-client --version` command, and you should see `Miden 0.2.1`

-3. Initialize the client and point it to the Miden testnet IP: `18.203.155.106`
+3. Initialize the client.
+This creates the `miden-client.toml` file line-by-line.

-      ```shell
+    ```sh
     miden-client init
     ```

-   The command sets up the client.
-Accept the defaults by pressing _Enter_.

-      ```shell
-      ~ % miden-client init
-      Protocol (default: http):
+    Accept the defaults for `Protocol`, `Node RPC Port`, and `Sqlite file path`by clicking enter.

+    When `Host` comes up, enter `18.203.155.106`

+    ```sh
-      Host (default: localhost):
+    Host (default: localhost): 18.203.155.106
-      18.203.155.106
-      Node RPC Port (default: 57291):

-      Sqlite file path (default: ./store.sqlite3):

-      Creating config file at: "/<YOUR-FOLDER>/miden-client.toml"
     ```

 4. Check you can sync with the blockchain.

       ```shell
-      ~ % miden-client sync
+      miden-client sync
-      State synced to block 59203
       ```
-   You are all set!
+   If you see something like `State synced to block 59203`, you are all set!

 ## Create a new Miden account

-1. Create a new account called `basic-mutable` using the following command:
+1. Create a new account of type `basic-mutable` using the following command:

       ```shell
-      miden-client account new basic-immutable
+      miden-client account new basic-mutable
       ```

 2. List all created accounts by running the following command: